padrino/padrino-recipes/README.md

 *   flash_session      - Middleware that help you in passing your session in the URI, when it should be in the cookie.
 *   ar_textile         - Full support to textile with ActiveRecord
 *   watchr             - generates watchr test scripts
+*   heroku             - Prepare app for deployment to Heroku
 ### Templates

 The templates folder contains full project generation templates.
 These files follow the convention of having *_template* appended to the name. (i.e __sampleblog_template.rb__) Included template are: